W4IT: Could you tell us more about who you are and what you do, your leadership style and philosophy?

 W4IT: How have technology and digital skills been relevant in your career progression?

-W4IT: How important do you think developing digital skills is nowadays and why?
+W4IT: How important do you think developing STEM skills is nowadays and why?

 W4IT: How important is it in the context of women?